bluesky/bluesky/doc/source/tutorial.rst

 **You should always use this plan, *never* Python's built-in function :func:`time.sleep`.** Why?
-The RunEngine uses an event loop to concurrently management many tasks.
+The RunEngine uses an event loop to concurrently manage many tasks.
 It assumes that none of those tasks blocks for very long.
 (A good figure for "very long" is 0.2 seconds.)
 Therefore, you should never incorporate long blocking function calls in your plan, such as ``time.sleep(1)``.

 .. _tutorial_capture_data: